lholmquist/old_presentations/devnexus/notes.markdown

 With the client side libs,  we have some core concepts.  they are ...

+Each one corresponds to the problems i talked about earlier....
+COnnectivity, Persistence, Security

 i know you are dying with anticipation to find out what these are,  so lets check them out

 I'm going to discuss these in reverse order,  each concept actually gets more mature as we go on